Occitan Valleys: Communities whose Occitan community is extinct

 In these communities, apart from Italian, the most widely spoken language is Piedmontese.
 In the past, in the lower Val Chisone, Waldensian communities were the major part of the population.
 Chisone, Pellice and Germanasca Valleys were referred as "Waldensian Valleys" and the local Provençal speech was called "Waldesian language", and it was opposed to the language of the Catholic population which was Piedmontese.
-The Lower Chisone Valley in the 20th century had a rapid industrial growth, and since then the Waldensian was replaced by Piedmontese in the most bustled villages.
+The Lower Chisone Valley in the 20th century had a rapid industrial growth, and since then the Waldensian was replaced by Piedmontese in the most populous villages.
 In Oncino and Crissolo the local patois disappeared after a dramatic depopulation.